Inferring the Dynamics of the State Evolution During Quantum Annealing: Introduction

-Quantum computers of D-Wave Systems, Inc., use a process called \textit{quantum annealing} to quickly obtain approximate solutions of very high quality for NP-hard problems \cite{D-WaveSystems2000QuantumToday}.
+Quantum computers of D-Wave Systems, Inc., use a process called \textit{quantum annealing} to aim to find approximate solutions of high quality for NP-hard problems \cite{D-WaveSystems2000QuantumToday}.
 The type of function that the D-Wave annealer is designed to minimize is given by

 where $n \in \N$ is the number of variables, $a_i \in \R$ are the linear weights, and $a_{ij} \in \R$ are the quadratic weights.
-If $q_i \in \{-1,+1\}$, the function in \eqref{eq:hamiltonian} is called an \textit{Ising} model.
+If $q_i \in \{-1,+1\}$, eq.~\eqref{eq:hamiltonian} is called an \textit{Ising} model.
 If $q_i \in \{0,1\}$, it is called a quadratic unconstrained binary optimization (\textit{QUBO}) model.
-The two formulations are equivalent since they can be converted into each other by a linear transformation of the variables, and we consider both QUBO and Ising models in this work.
-Many important NP-complete problems, such as the maximum clique, minimum vertex cover, and the graph coloring problem, can be expressed as a minimization of the form \eqref{eq:hamiltonian} \cite{PelofskeQTOP19, Chapuis2019, PelofskeCompFront19, DwaveMapColoring, Lucas2014}.
+The two formulations are equivalent since they can be converted into each other by a linear transformation of the variables.
+We consider both QUBO and Ising models in this work.
+Many important NP-complete problems, such as the Maximum Clique, Minimum Vertex Cover, or Graph Coloring problems, can be expressed as a minimization of the type of eq.~\eqref{eq:hamiltonian} \cite{PelofskeQTOP19, Chapuis2019, PelofskeCompFront19, DwaveMapColoring, Lucas2014}.

 We typically apply the following three steps in order to implement and solve an NP-hard problem on the D-Wave annealer.
-First, we express the problem under investigation as a minimization of type \eqref{eq:hamiltonian}.
-Second, the coefficients $a_i$ and $a_{ij}$ of the instance of \eqref{eq:hamiltonian} we want to solve are mapped onto the qubits and the connections between them (called \textit{couplers}) of the D-Wave chip \cite{TechnicalDescriptionDwave}.
+First, we express the problem under investigation as a minimization of the type of eq.~\eqref{eq:hamiltonian}.
+Second, the coefficients $a_i$ and $a_{ij}$ of the instance of eq.~\eqref{eq:hamiltonian} we want to solve are mapped onto the qubits and the connections between them (called \textit{couplers}) of the D-Wave chip \cite{TechnicalDescriptionDwave}.
 Third, a pre-specified number of reads (solutions) are requested from the D-Wave annealer.
 In particular, for each read, the value of the $i$-th variable is given as the $i$-th bit of a bitstring which D-Wave returns as its output from the read.

 An operator called \textit{Hamiltonian} describes the time evolution of any quantum system.
 For the D-Wave processor, the following time-dependent Hamiltonian specifies its quantum system evolution: